QQ850/Animal-Scramble-Simlation/README.md

 # Animal-Scramble-Simlation
 ## Descrption
 Write a set of classes that define the behavior of certain animals.
 They can be used in a simulation of a world with many animals moving around in it.
 Different kinds of animals will move in different ways (you are defining those differences).
 As the simulation runs, animals can “die” when two or more of them end up in the same location, in which case the simulator randomly selects one animal to survive the collision.
-See your course web site or www.buildingjavaprograms.com for supporting files to run such a simulation.
+Create AnimalGUI to run such a simulation.

 The following is an example set of animals and their respective behavior:
 Class	| toString | getMove